 Growing crops for many years indicates that private ownership is a possibility.
 Generally speaking, this situation may come up when the river actually did move through avulsion.
-Since the state's interest is mainly the area below the OHWM, gaining clear title and pedestrian easements may be worth ceding ownership of the island and avoiding a legal fight.
-Consultation with the Program Manager is advised.
+Since the state's interest is mainly the area below the OHWM, gaining clear title and pedestrian easements may be worth ceding ownership of the island and avoiding a legal dispute.
+Consultation with the Program Manager and Deputy Attorney General staff is advised.